 S.M.A.R.T. stands for: Specific, Measurable, Attainable, Realistic, and Timely

-Specific goals help to clearly define what we are going to do.
-It is much easier to reach a specific goal - “exercise 3 days a week” than a general goal, such as “get in shape.”
-Specific goals answer:
+Specific goals help to clearly define what you are going to do.
+It is much easier to reach a specific goal - “exercise 3 days a week” than a general goal - “get in shape.”
+Specific goals answer for example,

 - WHY?
-For example, “I want to lower my blood pressure to decrease my risk of a heart attack.”
+“I want to lower my blood pressure to decrease my risk of a heart attack.”

 - HOW?
-For example, “I am going to walk for 30 minutes every day after dinner.”
+“I am going to walk for 30 minutes every day after dinner.”

 Measuring your progress helps you stay on track and keeps you motivated to achieve your goals.
 For example, “I want to lose 2 inches off my waist” is a measurable goal, while “I want to slim down” is not.

-A goal should require a real commitment from you to achieve it.
+A goal should require a real commitment.
 It needs to pull you out of your comfort zone but not be too far out of reach.
 For example, a goal of losing 1 pound per week is more attainable than losing 20 pounds per week.

-Realistic means, is this goal do-able?
+A realistic goal is one that is do-able.
 For example, if you have a sweet tooth and currently eat 5 sugary foods per day, a realistic goal might be to reduce this number to 3 or 4.
 After a month, you may want to reduce this number again!
 Breaking down a large goal into smaller goals helps to keep it realistic.